Selling Doctor Who

 X X X X X X 1 Canada

-X 5 Bangladesh, Guam, Lebanon, Philippines, Qatar
+X 6 Bangladesh, Guam, Korea (South), Lebanon, Philippines, Qatar

 X X 3 Brunei, Sri Lanka, Sweden